wp-plugins/page-navi-slider/readme.txt

 * Easy to customize with its setting page
 * See what you get thanks to its preview feature
-* Actually responsive as it displays a slider if the page numbers exceeds the available width
+* Actually responsive as it displays a slider if the page numbers exceed the available width
 * Touchscreens compliant
 * Caption ready to localize for multilingual sites